baptistebisson/damian-pagination-php/README.md

 All bugs and all security vulnerabilities will be promptly addressed.

-## Open Source License
+## License

-The **Damian Pagination PHP** is Open Source software licensed under the MIT license.
+This project is an Open Source package under the MIT license.
+See the LICENSE file for details.